Vigrid (Norway)

 Vigrid is a Norwegian neopagan sect founded by Tore W. Tvedt in 1998 that combines racial theories with Norse mythology.
 The group is widely regarded as neo-Nazi, and is considered to have an "extremely racist and violent ideology" by the Norwegian Police Security Service (PST).
 The group is known for their ceremonies and rituals including "baptisms".
-In 2009 the group registered as a political party and ran for the parliamentary election in one county, receiving 179 votes (0.007% of the votes cast).
+In 2009, the group registered as a political party and ran for the parliamentary election in one county, receiving 179 votes (0.007% of the votes cast).
 The group was disbanded from 2009 to 2013, but has since resumed activities in a limited form, and "now orients its online operations towards an alt-right audience".

 Ideology and activities

-Vigrid was originally inspired by William Luther Pierce and the National Alliance after founder Tore Tvedt lived for some years in the United States in the 1990s where he regularly met with Pierce, Tvedt in 1994 having come to believe that he himself was chosen as a prophet of the Norse god Odin.
+Vigrid was originally inspired by William Luther Pierce and the National Alliance after founder Tore Tvedt lived for some years in the United States in the 1990s where he regularly met with Pierce, Tvedt in 1994 having come to believe that he himself had been chosen as a prophet of the Norse god Odin.
 Tvedt has also been seen to have been influenced by the Wotansvolk group of David Lane.

 Vigrid states that it wants to save the divine Aryan race from white genocide, and that this is part of what is described as the battle of Ragnarök in Norse mythology.
 They therefore want to destroy what they claim to be the current "Jew and Jötunn"-controlled system, while worshipping the gods Odin, Thor and Freyja.
-The Elder Edda serves as their holy text.
+The Elder Edda serves as their holy text; Pierce's The Turner Diaries is also frequently invoked.
 The group denies the Holocaust which it denotes as "HoloCa$h", and consider Adolf Hitler as Europe's "savior".
 The group also supports the legacy of Nasjonal Samling and Vidkun Quisling.

-In its ceremonies, the group performs "baptisms" (into skiri), "confirmations", and initiates "priests" known as either volve (female) or gode (male).
+In its ceremonies, the group performs "baptisms" (into skiri), "confirmations" ("between fire and ice"), and initiates "priests" known as either volve (female) or gode (male).
 The group aims to be a decentralised network of local groups and individuals who function either openly or in secret, while educating natural leaders to be self-sufficient.
-Most of those "baptised" are youth aged 15 to 25 years old.
+Most of those "baptised" are youth aged 15 to 25 years old, about equal between males and females.
 In 2012 Tvedt estimated that he had performed about 650 ceremonies for around 450 to 500 people.
+He however encourages followers to hide their connection to Vigrid, to avoid trouble with the police.